Impractical Jokers: Challenge format

-Prior to every challenge, the Jokers explain where they are, what the challenge is.
+Prior to every challenge, the Jokers explain where they are and what the challenge is.
 Often (but not always) the cast member(s) performing the prank wears an earpiece, while the others have a mic in a covert location.
 Cameras are hidden near the area to capture the action.
 The challenge location is usually a public area in or around New York City such as a city park, or store.
 The criteria of each challenge are the same for each of the Jokers competing in the round.
-If the Joker cannot complete their task, they get a thumbs-down.
+If the Joker cannot or refuses to complete their task, they get a thumbs-down.
 At the end of the episode, the Joker(s) with the most thumbs down receives a punishment.
-The punishments cannot be refused, lest they be kicked off the show, and are usually more embarrassing, humiliating, disgusting, painful, scary, or dangerous than any of the other challenges.
+The punishments cannot be refused, lest they be kicked off the show.

 Episodes

 As of the 2017–18 television season, the series is syndicated to American broadcast stations by Trifecta Entertainment & Media, with a clearance rate of 85% of television homes.
+Internationally, the series airs on Citytv in Canada, late nights on E4 in the UK and E.tv in South Africa.